Bridging Explicit and Implicit Deep Generative Models via Neural Stein Estimators: Literature Reviews

 Recently, there are several studies that attempt to combine explicit and implicit generative models from different ways.
 For instance, \cite{EBGAN} proposes energy-based GAN that leverages energy model as discriminator to distinguish the generated and true samples.
 The similar idea is also used by \cite{DGM} and \cite{EGAN} which let the discriminator estimate a scaler energy value for each sample.
 Such discriminator is optimized to give high energy to generated samples and low energy to true samples while the generator aims at generating samples with low energy.
 The fundamental difference is that \cite{EBGAN} and \cite{EGAN} both aim at minimizing the discrepancy between distributions of generated and true samples while the motivation of \cite{DGM} is to minimize the KL divergence between estimated densities and true samples. \cite{DGM} adopts contrastive divergence (CD) to link MLE for energy model over true data with the adversarial training of energy-based GAN.
 However, both CD-based method and energy-based GAN have limited power for both generator and discriminator.
 Firstly, if the generated samples resemble true samples, then the gradients for discriminator given by true and generated samples are just the opposite and will counteract each other, and the training will stop before the discriminitor captures accurate data distribution.
 Second, since the objective boils down to minimizing the KL divergence (for \cite{DGM}) or Wasserstein distance (for \cite{EGAN}) between model and true distributions, the issues concerning GAN (or WGAN) like training instability and mode-collapse would also bother these methods.

 Another way for combination is by cooperative training. \cite{CoopTrain1} (and its improved version \cite{CoopTrain2}) leverages the samples of generator as the MCMC initialization for energy-based model.
 The synthesized samples produced from finite-step MCMC are closer to the energy model and the generator is optimized to make the finite-step MCMC revise its initial samples.
 Also, a recent work \cite{CoopTrain3} proposes to regard the explicit model as a teacher net who guides the training of implicit generator as a student net to produce samples that could overcome the mode-collapse issue.
 The main drawback of cooperative training is that they indirectly optimize the discrepancy between the generator and data distribution via the energy model as a `mediator', which leads to a fact that once the energy model gets stuck in a local optimum (e.g., mode-collapse or mode-redundance) the training for the generator would be affected.
 In other words, the training for two models would constrain rather than exactly compensate each other.
-In Table~\ref{tbl-compare}, we do a high-level comparison among the above-mentioned generative models w.r.t the objectives.
-Different from other methods, our model considers three discrepancies simultaneously as a triangle to jointly train the generator and the estimator, enabling them to compensate and reinforce each other.
+Different from existing methods, our model considers three discrepancies simultaneously as a triangle to jointly train the generator and the estimator, enabling them to compensate and reinforce each other.